shieldfy/API-Security-Checklist/README.md

 # API-Security-Checklist
-Checklist of the most important security countermeasures when designing,testing, and releasing your API.
+Checklist of the most important security countermeasures when designing, testing, and releasing your API.

 ------------------------------------------------------------------------------
 ## AUTHENTICATION
 - [ ] Don't use `Basic Auth` Use standard authentication (e.g. JWT , OAuth).
-- [ ] Don't reinvent the wheel in `Authentication`, `token generating` , `password storing` use the standards.
+- [ ] Don't reinvent the wheel in `Authentication`, `token generating`, `password storing` use the standards.

 ## AUTHENTICATION : JWT (JSON WEB TOKEN)
 - [ ] Use random complicated key (`JWT Secret`) to make brute forcing token very hard.
 - [ ] Don't extract the algorithm from the payload.
 Force algorithm in the backend (`HS256` or `RS256`).
-- [ ] Make token expiration (`TTL` , `RTTL`) short as possible.
+- [ ] Make token expiration (`TTL`, `RTTL`) short as possible.
-- [ ] Don't store sensetive data in the JWT payload, it can be decoded easily.
+- [ ] Don't store sensitive data in the JWT payload, it can be decoded easily.

 ## AUTHENTICATION : OAUTH